zhangchonglab/CRISPRi-functional-genomics-in-prokaryotes/CRISPR-analysis_1.0/README.md

 #### File 4: operon file (example_operon.txt) **This is optional**
 CRISPRi works at the transcription level, due to the unique structure of polycistronic operons in prokaryotic genomes.
 It is hard to figure out the true phenotype-associated genes coping with multiple genes in one polycistronic operon.
 To address this problem, during the design of this package, we reorganize the gene level statistics at the operon level as an option.
 If you are not interested in this step or in other cases that your microorganism do not have a available operon file, please ignore this and no need to prepare it.
-**The file has a header line and use tab as delimiter.** It is consisted of three columns: operon id, operon name and the genes in the operon. **Genes in one polycistronic operon are separated by comma**.
+**The file has a header line and uses tab as delimiter.** It is consisted of three columns: operon id, operon name and the genes in the operon. **Genes in one polycistronic operon are separated by comma**.
 If one gene is located at multiple operons, it is ok to just list all of them.
 We recommend to organize genes in one polycistronic operon according to the order from upstream to downstream.
 Gene names should be consistent with those in sgRNA library file (File 2) and sgRNA position file (File 3).

 operonid|operon	genes
 |-------|------------